map from Google Maps

 to be a wide bicycling path marked in yellow with road humps across the

-south side of the bridge.
+south side of the bridge that still takes Mockingbird Lane across the north end of White Rock Lake.
 I suspect there were many accidents.
 Bicyclers

-are not known for following prescribed rules, stopping at stop signs
+are not known for following rules, stopping at stop signs

-or lights, going the right way, yielding or those other traffic niceties.
+or lights, going the right way on one-way streets, yielding or those

+other traffic niceties.
 Now walkers and some bikers take the Singing Bridge.
-Others risk

 Bridge (below) for a list

-Island - small island under and protruding south from Mockingbird
+Island - small floating island under and protruding south from Mockingbird

-social, preening, daylight and nightdark rest time in Sunset Bay,
+social, preening, daylight and evening rest time in Sunset Bay,

 scouting out in all directions.
 The island disappears in high water, but I've